hibikir/engineering-blog/_posts/2015-06-15-implicits-typeclasses.md

 [adding methods](http://engineering.monsanto.com/2015/07/31/implicit-conversions/).
 One major common pattern combines a lot of these techniques: Type classes.

-Caution: please excuse the name.
+**Caution**: please excuse the name.
 "Type classes" resembles neither types nor classes in a way useful for understanding.
  The pattern is called "type classes" for historical reasons.

 Type classes extend the functionality of classes without actually changing them, and without losing type safety.